HarryMerckel/davedude0.github.io/KEITH-2014.md

 ### Putting It All Together

 MK5  was our final iteration and had a removeable top to allow the battery to be removed without disturbing the nest of wires.
-By this time as well as the ultrasonic sensor on the front, KEITH sported a line following sensor, wheel encoders and a number of leds, including one laser...
+By this time as well as the ultrasonic sensor on the front, KEITH sported a line following sensor, wheel encoders, a capacitance switch (emergency stop!) and a selection of leds, including one laser...
 The camera remained but was not needed for PiWars.
-We also created a couple of attachments that fitted onto the front of KEITH for two of the challenges.
+We also created a couple of attachments that fitted onto the front of KEITH for two of the challenges, one using servos to operate a ball-catcher and catapult.

 ![KEITH MK5](http://keiththerobot.uk/images/DSC04940-adjusted--web.jpg "KEITH MK5")